endlos99/xdt99/MANUAL.md

 	$ xvm99.py /dev/sdc 1,3 -w work.dsk

-`xvm99` automatically "extends" the disk image to match the 1600 sector format used by the CF7A device.
+`xvm99` automatically extends the disk image to match the 1600 sector format used by the CF7A device, unless the `--keep-size` option is given.

 The `-r` argument reads a disk image from a volume and stores it on the local file system.